 The book has closed on

-The move was part of a prearranged restructuring plan with the company’s lenders to cut Reader’s Digest’s debt load 75% from $2.2 billion to $550 million.
-The company says that more than 80% of its secured lenders signed off on the agreement, which effectively wipes out Ripplewood Holdings’ equity stake in the company.
+The move was part of a prearranged restructuring plan with the company’s lenders to cut Reader’s Digest’s debt load by 75 percent to $550 million from its current $2.2 billion.
+According to the company, more than 80 percent of its secured lenders signed off on the agreement, which effectively wipes out Ripplewood Holdings’s equity stake in the company.

-New York-based Ripplewood Holdings led a consortium that took Pleasantville, N.Y.-based Reader’s Digest private late in 2006, a time when the leveraged buyout community was in a frenzy for media properties and firms were investing in what they saw as category killers, such as the hip hop monthly Vibe, which was acquired by The Wicks Group of Cos., and business magazine Forbes, which sold a significant piece of itself to
+New York-based Ripplewood Holdings led a consortium that took Pleasantville, N.Y.-based Reader’s Digest private late in 2006, a time when the LBO community was in a frenzy for media properties and firms were investing in what they saw as category killers such as the hip hop monthly Vibe, acquired by The

-The deal for Reader’s Digest was worth about $2.4 billion, including the assumption of about $800 million in debt.
-Other investors in the transaction included GoldenTree Asset Management, GSO Capital Partners (which was subsequently acquired by The Blackstone Group), J. Rothschild Group, Magnetar Capital and Merrill Lynch Capital Corp.
+The March 2007 deal for Reader’s Digest was worth roughly $2.4 billion, including the assumption of about $800 million in debt.
+Other investors in the transaction included GoldenTree Asset Management, GSO Capital Partners (which was subsequently acquired by The

 With more than 60 U.S. sponsor-backed companies having fallen into bankruptcy so far in 2009, Reader’s Digest is not the only media-related company to have faltered in the downturn.
-The sector is seeing both cyclical and secular changes as advertisers cautiously pick their spots and circulation dwindles as the Internet and mobile devices steal attention from print sources.
+The sector is seeing both cyclical and secular changes as advertisers cautiously pick their spots and circulation dwindles because of alternatives like the internet and mobile devices stealing attention from print sources.

 Ripplewood Holdings was no stranger to the media and publishing sectors.
-Prior to its investment in Reader’s Digest, the firm had already acquired stakes in Direct Holdings Worldwide, the global direct marketer affiliated with the Time Life, and WRC Media, a publisher of educational materials.
+Prior to its investment in Reader’s Digest, the firm had already acquired stakes in companies like Direct Holdings Worldwide, the global direct marketer affiliated with the Time Life brand, and WRC Media, a publisher of educational materials.

 Through its restructuring, ownership of Reader’s Digest has been transferred to a steering committee led by JPMorgan Chase & Co.
-The committee also includes Ares Management, Eaton Vance, Regiment Capital and GE Capital, among others. —Ari Nathanson
+The committee also includes Ares Management LLC, Eaton Vance, Regiment Capital and GE Capital, among others.